 The boundary for the Sound Insulation Scheme is based upon the 63dB(A) Leq hour noise contour, an average measure of noise exposure over a 16 hour period.
+You can view a may of the scheme boundary here.
 The contours are produced independently by the Civil Aviation Authority (CAA) using aircraft track and traffic movement data for Birmingham Airport.

-If you would like to know if you are eligible for repeat sound insulation works, please contact Rosalyn Gough, Environmental Relations Assistant on 0121 767 8464.
+If you would like to know if you are eligible for repeat sound insulation works, please contact Tom Redfern, Environmental Relations Executive on 0121 767 8464.